-Medicaid was considered a complicated Program when President Lyndon B. Johnson first signed it into law at Truman Library in Independence, Missouri, and it has grown even more complex during each of the thirty years since.
+Medicaid was considered a complicated Program w when President Lyndon B. Johnson first signed the it into law at Truman Library in Independence, Missouri, and it has grown even more complex during each of the thirty years since.

 Although it is a national program, it is administered by each state.
 The rules and regulations are constantly changing and can vary widely from state to state.
 So, it’s no wonder there are many myths and inaccuracies surrounding the program.